mawfia/iamlegend2/README.md

 TECHNOLOGY USED:
 -----------------
-1. All back-end logic and data storage was executed using Java.
+1. All back-end logic and data storage was executed using Java, JPA, and MySQL.

-2. Search and sort features were implemented using Java8 Lambda Expressions.
+2. Search and sort features were implemented using Java8 Lambda Expressions and JPA.

 3. Maven was used to manage the libraries for XML dependencies.

-4. Front-end operations such as regular expressions for exception prevention and dynamically populated fields and drop-down lists were implemented using HTML5 and CSS.
+4. Bootstrap was used for front-end design and operations such as regular expressions for exception prevention and dynamically populated fields and drop-down lists were implemented using HTML5 and CSS.

+5. Spring Validation was used for form filtering and account creation.

-5. Apache Tomcat is used as the server for execution and JSP and JSPTL handle client requests.
+6. Apache Tomcat is used as the server for execution and JSP, JSPTL, and JavaScript handle server/client requests.

-6. Spring/MVC is the framework used for dynamic management of objects.
+7. Spring/MVC is the framework used for dynamic management of objects with Spring Entity Manager.

-7. The application is deployed on a AWS account for cloud services.
+8. The application is deployed on a AWS account for cloud services.

 This web application may be viewed at: http://mawfia.com:8080/iamlegend2/